 If you’ve ever opened a yogurt container to see liquid floating on top — that’s whey.
 Cheesemakers used to discard it before they discovered its commercial value.

 After being separated during cheese production, whey goes through various processing steps to become what people generally recognize as protein — a powder that is added to shakes, meal replacements and protein bars.

 Whey doesn’t taste very good on its own, which is why it’s usually flavored.
 Chocolate-, vanilla- and strawberry-flavored powders are popular.

 It’s important to read the ingredients list, as some products may have unhealthy additives like refined sugar.

-Taking whey protein is a convenient way to add protein on top of your daily intake.
+Taking whey is a convenient way to add protein on top of your daily intake.

 This can be important for bodybuilders and gym enthusiasts, as well as people who need to lose weight or are simply lacking protein in their diet.

-Most flavored whey proteins are also rather delicious and can be used to add an incredible taste to healthy recipes like smoothies.
+Most flavored proteins from whey are also rather delicious and can be used to add an incredible taste to healthy recipes like smoothies.